 By Keely Savoie

-Internationally renowned American photographer Peter Muller is the Cyrus Vance Professor of International Relations this semester.
+Internationally renowned American photographer Pete Muller is the Cyrus Vance Professor of International Relations this semester.
 Muller explores the topics of violence, oppression, masculinity and culture in his photographs, which echo the colors and contrasts of classical paintings.
 This is no accident: his grandfather, Leon Kelly, was one of the pioneering surrealist painters in the United States, and art is a family passion.

 In class, Muller will put down the camera and take up the topics it reveals.
 Those big ideas are what shapes his work, Muller said.